bw-math/bw-math/source/DEMOS.rst

 Demonstrations
 ==============

-These are scripts will go over in class to illustrate key ideas from statistics.
+Below you will find some **Python** scripts that demonstrate various statistical facts and theorems.
+We will go over them in class when the time comes.

 Conditional Distributions
 -------------------------